kstolen0/kstolen0.github.io/_posts/2022-12-04-CORS-what-why-how.md

 Access-Control-Allow-Headers | Indicates which headers are supported with cross-origin requests Access-Control-Max-Age | Indicates the number of seconds `Access-Control-Allow-Methods` and `Access-Control-Allow-Headers` can be cached

-# Conclusion
+## Conclusion

 That about covers the basics of CORS.
 Hopefully this shed some light on what CORS is, why it exists, and how to start making cross-origin requests to your apis.
-There are a few more topics around this which are beyond the scope of this article such as sending cookies and custom headers in cross-origin requests which we cant go over now but maybe there'll be another article on this.

 If you're interested in learning more about CORS I would recommend [this book](https://www.manning.com/books/cors-in-action) by Monsur Hossain which goes into great detail on how to effectively enable your services for cross-origin requests.